-Anesca Smith talks to new staff member Florian Oosterberg - Wittenborg University has a new student admissions administrator and China desk officer, Florian Oosterberg.
+Anesca Smith talks to new staff member Florian Oosterberg - WUAS has a new student admissions administrator and China desk officer, Florian Oosterberg.
 In an interview the Dutch native explains how easy it was to learn Mandarin and dish out advice to international students on integrating into Dutch society but don’t mess with her - she just started taking boxing lessons!

 Hi Florian, where are you from?